Edgar Hager: Early life and education

-Hager's father was Samuel Patton Hager, who worked as a lawyer in Ohio, and later moved to Charleston, West Virginia to run a coal corporation.
+Hager's father was Samuel Patton Hager, who worked as a lawyer in Ohio and later moved to Charleston, West Virginia to run a coal corporation.
 Hager came to Ashland with his parents in April 1881, becoming a student at Beech Grove Academy in 1884.

 Hager went on to graduate with an AB from Kentucky Wesleyan College in June 1888 as a Phi Delta Phi.
 After graduation he worked as a superintendent of schools in Catlettsburg, Kentucky then resigned to pursuit law studies.
 In June 1891, he graduated simultaneously with an LLB from Boston University School of Law and an AM degree from Wesleyan.
 In August 1891 he was admitted to the Kentucky bar.

 Legal career

 Hager became a prominent criminal lawyer in Ashland, Kentucky and in Chattanooga, Tennessee, working across several other state boundaries.
 As a lawyer, he was noted for his oratory abilities.

-In 1907, he was appointed state auditor's agent by his cousin, state auditor Wilber S. Hager.
+In 1907, he was appointed state auditor's agent by his cousin, state auditor Samuel Wilber Hager.

 In 1929, Hager was designated special judge in a case in the Floyd Circuit Court between J. H. Nunnery and the Pike Floyd Coal Company when the regular judge, C. B. Wheeler, was disqualified.

 Political career

 Hager ran in the Democratic primary for the House of Representatives in Kentucky's 9th congressional district three times, in 1906, 1908, and 1910.
-In the second, he was defeated by later US Representative James Nicholas Kehoe.
-In the third, Hager was beaten by William J. Fields, who went on to become Governor of Kentucky.
-In 1918, during the final days of WWI and its immediate aftermath, Hager travelled to France with the YMCA.
+In 1908, he was defeated by later US Representative James Nicholas Kehoe.
+In 1910, Hager was beaten by William J. Fields, who went on to become Governor of Kentucky.
+In 1918, during the final days of WWI and its immediate aftermath, Hager traveled to France with the YMCA.